 Basic Photography Tips

+Photography: How to Take Sharper Pictures Welcome If I had a nickel for every time someone with a new camera blamed the camera itself as the reason why their pictures aren’t coming out as crisp as those seen in photo books, magazines, or even this website, I’d be able to pay someone to write this guide for me.
+Unfortunately, I don’t.
+So here I am.
 Here are some easy, but essential tips on achieving the best (and by best, I mean the sharpest) results from your digital camera.
-If I had a nickel for every time someone with a new camera blamed the camera itself as the reason why their pictures aren't coming out as crisp as those seen in photo books, magazines for even this site, I'd be able to pay someone to write this guide for me.
-Unfortunately, I don't.
-So here I am.
-The Camera or the Photographer ?
+Is it the Camera or the Photographer?

-Haselblad 503CW with Ixpress V96C digital back , an example of a professional digital camera system A digital camera (or digicam ) is a camera that takes video or still photographs by recording images on an electronic image sensor .
-Most cameras sold today are digital, [ 1 ] and digital cameras are incorporated into many devices ranging from PDAs and mobile phones (called camera phones ) to vehicles.
+Hasselblad 503CW with Ixpress V96C digital back, an example of a professional digital camera system A digital camera (or digicam) is a camera that encodes digital images and videos digitally and stores them for later reproduction.
+Most cameras sold today are digital, and digital cameras are incorporated into many devices ranging from PDAs and mobile phones (called camera phones) to vehicles.
+History Digital camera